arabnewscms/LangNonymous/README.md

 # Simple Translation Package
 A Simple Translate To convert ui and local language.
-Developed By PhpAnonymous ( phpanonymous.com ) Laravel Version 5 and Above
+Creation and development By PhpAnonymous ( phpanonymous.com ) Laravel Version 5 and Above

 ##Install with Composer
 ```php
 composer require Langnonymous/Lang:dev-master